zuckung/endless-sky-plugins/README.md

 <br>

-Every of the 558 base game systems(0.10.5) is edited via remove command for full compatibility with other system altering plugins.
+Every of the 558 base game systems (0.10.5) is edited via a remove command for full compatibility with other system altering plugins.
 A total of 2663 asteroid entries got removed.<br>

-In case i won't update this plugin to the newest game version, a python script for generating an updated plugin can be found <a href="https://github.com/zuckung/endless-sky-plugins/blob/main/tools/too_many_asteroids_plugin_script">here</a>.<br>
+In case I don't update this plugin to the newest game version, a python script for generating an updated plugin can be found <a href="https://github.com/zuckung/endless-sky-plugins/blob/main/tools/too_many_asteroids_plugin_script">here</a>.<br>

 <br>